PIM-GPT: A Hybrid Process-in-Memory Accelerator for Autoregressive Transformers: Introduction

-These properties make it difficult to accelerate GPT models efficiently using architectures optimized for throughput such as GPUs.
-Several Transformer accelerators have been recently proposed to improve the performance of GPT inference \cite{wang2021spatten}\cite{hong2022dfx}\cite{zhou2022transpim}.
-However, these designs generally suffer from the following drawbacks: (1) expensive hardware overhead such as the usage of high-bandwidth memory (HBM) and dense in-memory logic; (2) model customization such as model and token pruning, which will make the architecture less flexible and cause accuracy loss; (3) incapability of long token length generation due to inefficient intermediate data management; (4) lack of end-to-end acceleration as most studies only focus on attention computation and feed-forward layers.
-Moreover, many of the existing Transformer accelerators are only designed for encoder-only model like BERT, instead of decoder-only models like GPT \cite{ham20203}\cite{ham2021elsa}\cite{jang2019mnnfast}\cite{zadeh2020gobo}\cite{wang2023cta}\cite{dass2023vitality}\cite{you2023vitcod}.
+Recently, several Transformer accelerators have been proposed to accelerate GPT inference \cite{wang2021spatten}\cite{hong2022dfx}\cite{zhou2022transpim}.
+However, these designs generally suffer from the following drawbacks: (1) expensive hardware overhead such as the usage of high-bandwidth memory (HBM) and dense in-memory logic; (2) model customization such as model and token pruning, which will make the architecture less flexible and cause accuracy loss; (3) lack of end-to-end acceleration as most studies only focus on the attention computation and feed-forward layers.
+Moreover, many existing Transformer accelerators are designed for encoder-only models like BERT, instead of decoder-only models like GPT \cite{ham20203}\cite{ham2021elsa}\cite{jang2019mnnfast}\cite{zadeh2020gobo}\cite{wang2023cta}\cite{dass2023vitality}\cite{you2023vitcod}.

-DRAM-based Process-in-memory (PIM) is a promising architecture to accelerate memory-bounded tasks \cite{mutlu2023memory}\cite{ghose2019processing}.
-The high storage capacity of DRAM allows all model parameters to be stored.
-By adding compute elements to the DRAM chip, PIM can consume data locally and minimize external DRAM data access.
-Recent PIM developments show efficient acceleration of MAC operation on DRAM chips\cite{kwon202125} \cite{lee2021hardware}\cite{lee20221ynm}\cite{kwon20221ynm}.
-In comparison to conventional processor-centric architectures, implementing compute-logic near memory banks is a data-centric solution.
-However, only limited, low-density logic circuits can be fabricated on DRAM chips \cite{yazdanbakhsh2018dram}\cite{xie2021spacea}.
-Developments to date are limited to generic MAC operations, and efficient end-to-end PIM acceleration of GPT inference still needs to be developed.
+DRAM-based process-in-memory (PIM) is a promising architecture to accelerate memory-bounded tasks \cite{mutlu2023memory}\cite{ghose2019processing}.
+The high storage capacity of DRAM allows all model parameters to be stored on chip.
+By integrating computation elements onto the DRAM chip, PIM allows the data to be consumed locally, utilizing high internal bandwidth and minimizing off-chip data movement.
+In principle, the placement of computation units for multiply-accumulate (MAC) operations can be distributed across various regions, including sub-array, bank, I/O driver and logic die.
+Among these choices, placing MAC units at the bank level provides a favorable balance between performance, energy consumption and area cost \cite{shin2018mcdram}.
+Recent PIM developments indeed demonstrate efficient acceleration of MAC operations by integrating computation components at the bank level \cite{kwon202125}\cite{lee2021hardware}\cite{lee20221ynm}\cite{kwon20221ynm}.